DocsSelf-hostDeploy & ConfigureDeploy with Docker

 docker rm bitwarden

-3. Run the following command to pull the most recent Bitwarden unified image:
+3. Pull the most recent Bitwarden lite image:

 Bash